mee404/mee404.github.io/index.md

 ### **Latest Announcements**

-**For Old (2017-2018 spring semester) students:**

-- Make Up exam results ,  results will be announced untill Friday, 21.09.2018.

-**For New (2018-2019 fall semester) students:**

 - This year the course will be held in the fall semester.
-- At the first lecture date, 28.09.2018, I will be out of town for [a conference](http://idap.inonu.edu.tr).
+- At the first lecture date, 28.09.2018, I will be out of town for [a conference](http://idap.inonu.edu.tr){:target="blank"}.
 Hence, there will be no lecture on that day.
 - There will be a lecture on 05.10.2018.
 See syllabus page for course place and schedule.